tibetan-nlp/classical-tibetan-corpus/README.md

 །	punc -
 ```

-Vertical TXT files indicate page/side breaks with interspersed comments of the
+Vertical TXT files mark the beginning of a new page/side with interspersed comments of the
 form `# page_id = X`.
 Breaks correspond to the original wood block paging,
 with the following caveat: where the original source broke a page in the middle
 of a word, our texts advance the page break to the end of the word, so that